+Communal space

-Communal space -Where possible community infrastructure development will be designed to provide communal space and focal points that encourage local people and/or employees of all ages to connect with each other.
+~ Where possible community infrastructure development will be designed to provide communal space and focal points that encourage local people and/or employees of all ages to connect with each other.
 These spaces will include seating suitable for people of all ages and familiar landmarks that will make the neighbourhood age and dementia friendly.

-Leisure, Parks and Open Green space and the natural environment - Community infrastructure developments will include leisure and open green space for quality of life and wellbeing.
-With it will come the potential for high levels of bio diversity to ensure local people and employees have the necessary access to a diverse natural environment that is known to be required for good wellbeing
+Leisure, Parks and Open Green space and the natural environment

+~ Community infrastructure developments will include leisure and open green space for quality of life and wellbeing.
+With this will come the potential for high levels of bio diversity, which will ensure local people and employees have the necessary access to a diverse natural environment that is known to be required for good wellbeing.

+Community safety

-Community safety - Community infrastructure will be designed to maximise perceptions of safety and security of local people and the workforce
+\sim Community infrastructure will be designed to maximise perceptions of safety and security for local people and the workforce.

 During 2014/15 City Deal partners will be working closely with education, health and social care, and other key providers to determine where needs or opportunities exist to provide community infrastructure.
-Engagement with local communities to shape these priorities will be an important part of this activity, as will the opportunity to align spending priorities between the City Deal monies, other service providers and parish councils.
-Parish Councils in particular will manage increasingly larger amounts of money through the Community Infrastructure Levy arrangements as new housing is delivered which is likely to be put to community infrastructure.
+Engagement with local communities to shape these priorities will be an important part of this activity, as will the opportunity to align spending priorities between the City Deal monies, other service providers and Parish Councils.
+Parish Councils in particular will manage increasingly larger amounts of money through the Community Infrastructure Levy arrangements as new housing is delivered.
+This money is likely to be used to fund community infrastructure.